opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 - Upon returning to an area with internet connectivity push the changes made during the survey to the cloud by initiating synchronization.
 - Monitor the progress of synchronization jobs to ensure successful completion.
-- In QGIS, download the latest data and attachments of the project using QFieldSync.
+- In QGIS, download the latest data and attachments for the project using QFieldSync.

 !![](../../assets/images/offline_workflow_007.png)